akkamin/akkamin.github.io/essays/questions.md

   <img class="ui xlarge image" src="../images/bad_answer.png">*These comments comes from the popular site Stack OverFlow*

 The comments for this post clearly represent the sentiment many users in the community feel when stumbling onto these types of bad questions.
-Everything asked by the person who posted this question could be found in a C book and the question was basically a broad question about how to use the ```fgets()``` function in C.
+Everything asked by the person who posted this question could be found in a C book as the post was basically a broad question about how to use the ```fgets()``` function in C.

   In contrast to that bad question, lets see an example of a good question.
 [Please click here, the post is rather long](https://stackoverflow.com/questions/14732881/write-to-text-file-outside-of-webroot-directory).